Madeira Islands Description

 They are an autonomous region of Portugal, with Madeira Island and Porto Santo Island being the only inhabited islands.

-sailors, Prince Henry the Navigator, João Goncalves Zarco and Tristão Vaz Teixeira, in the early 15th Century.
+The Madeira Islands, known originally to the Romans as the Purple Islands, were discovered by Portuguesesailors, Prince Henry the Navigator, João Goncalves Zarco and Tristão Vaz Teixeira, in the early 15th Century.

 The Portuguese crown claimed possession of the islands, and settlement began around 1420, with the exportation of wheat following shortly thereafter.

 As the grain industry began to decline, Henry called for the planting of sugarcane, and it wasn't long before the crop became a major component of the island's economy.
 Labor demands increased, and Genoese and Portuguese traders grew interested in the islands.

 The sugarcane industry thrived until the 17th century, before moving onto Brazil, and since then Madeira's most important product has been its wine.

 In the early 19th century, the Madeira Islands were briefly occupied by the British Empire, as a result of the Napoleonic Wars.

 Then, in 1916, the islands began experiencing the effect of World War I, as German ships pulled into Funchal harbour and torpedoed 3 ships.
 The following year, German ships bombarded Funchal once again.

 As a result of the democratic revolution of 1974, Madeira received autonomy, and these days the islands are a popular year-round resort and cruise ship port, famed worldwide for Madeira wine, embroidery artisans, near perfect weather conditions, as well as a striking scenery with beautiful flowers.